vixypoo/vixypoo/README.md

   ♡ i will ingore if you try to roleplay or be rude/weird towards me

 <p align="center">
-  ♡ DNI | basic DNI criteria, anyone who's 13 and under, proship/darkship & i block/hide freely
+  ♡ DNI | basic DNI criteria, anyone who's 13 and under, proship/darkship & i also block/hide freely

 <p align="center">
-  ♡ i mainly like enstars (naruP, valkP & crazybP) but i also like twst, bandori, d4dj, shinym@s, nijien & deltarune
+  ♡ i mainly like enstars (naruP, valkP & crazybP) but i also like twst, bandori, d4dj, persona 3-5, shinym@s, nijien & deltarune

 </p>